mooss/noisy/web/performance-analysis/README.md

 Storing all the heights required for normal computation in a buffer avoids recomputing the height of cells beyond the border.

-Even though normalizing manually used to be slower, here it is much better because for some reason when using THREE.js' normal computation method reduced iterations per second to ~167 a good 90% of the time.
+Even though normalizing manually used to be slower, here it is much better because for some reason using THREE.js' normal computation method reduced iterations per second to ~167 a good 90% of the time.
 The other 10% it was above 190 it/s.

 Manual normalization lowers it back to ~188 it/s but it's still a big improvement: